jawad727/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+    Describe breaks the tests into components so it is easier to see and understand while it is for running individual tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    The point of TDD is so make it easy to spot errors in your code by testing them as they are created and making small adjustments to make the code better.
+Its a simple process that can help alot but personally, id rather write the code then test it just because it makes more sense in my head.

 1. Mention three types of automated tests.

 ## Project Set Up